sufrin/Red/AppleRed.md

     text    abbrev lb       pound
     text    abbrev lbs      "pounds and pounds"

-Further details will (eventually) be found in the *Binding Abbreviations* section below.
+Further details of binding configurations will (eventually) be found in an appendix.

 ##### Key Assignment Policy:

-It makes sense for *FindUp* to be bound to the shifted key that *FindDown* is bound to; and for *ReplaceUp* to be bound to the shifted *ReplaceDown* key.
+It makes sense for *FindUp* to be bound to the shifted key that *FindDown* is bound to; and for *ReplaceUp* to be bound to the shifted *ReplaceDown* key, and that is what we have done.

 ## APPENDIX

+### Bindings and Abbreviations

 ### History of `AppleRed`

 **Red** started life as a program to use as an exemplar for teaching